 It’s no secret that Intuit’s QuickBooks has dominated the accounting software market for the better part of two decades.
 In fact, 2015 estimates put the company at 80%-90% market share serving over 29 million businesses in North America alone.

-For the past few years, however, competition in the field of cloud-based accounting software has been heating up.
+For the past few years, however, competition in the field of cloud-based business accounting software has been heating up.
 While Quickbooks is definitely in the lead, one competitor, in particular, also has its fair share of users and is a great Quickbooks alternative.
 That company is New Zealand-based Xero.

 Xero was launched in 2006 and initially marketed specifically toward the Australasian market.
 However, as of this writing, Xero now boasts over 1 million subscribers in more than 100 countries.

-While QuickBooks touts reliability and market penetration, Xero is known for a simple user interface and an aggressive development schedule.
+While QuickBooks touts reliability and market penetration, Xero accounting is known for a simple user interface and an aggressive development schedule.
 As the competition heats up, customers reap the benefits of new features and faster development times.

 Before I dive into this comparison, I have to be brutally honest.
 I’m biased toward QuickBooks.
 That’s because, after years of experimenting with both platforms, I’ve decided that I need to stick with one product to help streamline my workflow, and QuickBooks better suits my needs and the needs of my specific client base.